A posteriori certification of PDE approximations with particular application to neural networks: Certification via extensions and restrictions

 \subsubsection{Bochner spaces}

-We are now going to consider instationary parabolic problems involving space and time as already introduced in Example \ref{Ex:SpaceTime} for $Y(\Omega):=W^{m,p}_0(\Omega)$.
-We perfom the embedding strategy only w.r.t.\ the space variable and set
+We are now going to consider instationary parabolic problems involving space and time as already introduced in Example \ref{Ex:SpaceTime} for $Y(\Omega):=\revKU{H_0^{m}}(\Omega)$.
+We perform the embedding strategy only w.r.t.\ the space variable and set